yusinto/react-graphql-figma-plugin/README.md

 # react-figma-plugin
-A template for developing figma plugins with react and graphql
+A template for developing figma plugins with react and graphql and hot reload